 Many authors get taken up with the idea that a power law for the scale factor versus time

 a(t) = (t/to)ngives a good fit to the supernova data in a flat Universe.
-If n > 1 this is an accelerating Universe and thus can give a not bad fit, but no power law is as good as a flat ΛCDM model.
+If n > 1 this is an accelerating Universe and thus can give a not bad fit.
 The luminosity distance vs. redshift for this model is

 DL(z) = (c/Ho)(1+z)[(1+z)1-1/n-1]/(1-1/n)and it gives the goodness of fits shown in the graph below: